 San Sebastian, Spain

-This 2016 European Capital of Culture is also known as Spain’s culinary epicenter.
+This Basque city is known as Spain’s culinary epicenter.
 Pair those accomplishments with historic districts and sandy beaches, and it’s easy to see why San Sebastian is one of our favorite coastal cities.
 Stroll through its walkable center and stop in the shops and pintxo bars, which serve bites of fish, meat, vegetables or cheese atop slices of bread.
 When you’ve had your fill of the best food and drink in Basque country, head to Playa de la Concha, a beach with stunning seaside views that can’t be beaten.

 It’s hard to find a more welcoming place than Galway, which brims with Irish charm.
 This quaint city on Ireland’s western coast has a little bit of everything.
 Spend a day going shopping—or bar hopping—along Quay Street, seeing the medieval wall and Spanish Arch, or wandering through the Claddagh, the old fishing village located where the River Corrib meets Galway Bay.
 This small, colorful city has a lot of appeal for every traveler.